chiragjindal/wish_pe/README.md

 ## Gemini AI: The Star of WishPe
-Wish Pe isn't just about lists—it's about transforming the way you shop, discover, and share your interests with others.
+WishPe isn't just about lists—it's about transforming the way you shop, discover, and share your interests with others.

 Gemini AI powers the core functionalities of WishPe, making it the ultimate tool for wishlist management.
 Here's how Gemini AI elevates the app:
 - **Personalized Suggestions**: AI-driven recommendations for items and lists tailored to your preferences.